sylvainbonnot/sylvainbonnot.github.io/_posts/2023-12-07-Lorenz-braids.md

 <html>
 <body>

 Among all orbits of the system, some of them form closed loops.
-They can be visually described by recording the sequence of "lobes" visited (R for right, L for left).
-This is best visualized through a "template":
+They can be visually described by recording the sequence of lobes visited (R for right, L for left).
+This is best visualized through a template:

 ![Lorenz Template](/images/Lorenz_LR.png)